 I heard it just the other day listening to a podcast.
 The pastor said, “We have to do both love and truth.
 We can’t just be loving… we also have to be truthful.”

-My proposal is simple: let’s stop saying this entirely.
+This sort of sounds wise, but in fact I think it’s deeply problematic and several levels.
+So my proposal is simple: let’s stop saying this entirely.
 Let’s stop trying to balance love and truth.
-It’s problematic on several levels.

 Think about it for a second with me: